Essendon Football Club: Brad Scott Era (2023–2026)

+During the 2026 AFL Season, Essendon parted ways with senior coach Brad Scott, despite him having a year remaining on his contract.
+The Club's board cited a "lack of progress" and failure to meet key performance indicators as the primary reasons for his termination.
+This decision followed a severe downturn in on-field performance, in which the Bombers recorded only one victory from a 24-game period, spanning the 2025 and 2026 Seasons.
+Following Brad Scott's departure, assistant coach Dean Solomon was appointed interim senior coach for the remainder of the season.

+Mark McVeigh Era (2026 - present)

+On Monday 24th of August 2026, Mark McVeigh was appointed Senior Coach of Essendon, a three year contract running through to the end of the 2029 AFL season.
+Club President Andrew Welsh said the decision was unanimously supported by the club board, and stating in a press release that "we have been extremely clear on the strategy and direction of this football club.
+We are building the next successful era for Essendon, with a view to playing finals, winning finals and competing for premierships.
+Mark is the best coach to take us forward to achieve that."

 Club symbols

 Guernsey

 Essendon players traditionally run through a banner which is created by its supporters before their matches.

 Essendon's first recorded jumpers were navy blue (The Footballers, edited by Thomas Power, 1875) although the club wore 'red and black caps and hose'.
 In 1877, The Footballers records the addition of 'a red sash over left shoulder'.
 This is the first time a red sash as part of the club jumper, and by 1878 there are newspaper reports referring to Essendon players as 'the men in the sash'.

 Given that blue and navy blue were the most popular colours at the time, it is thought that Essendon adopted a red sash in 1877 to distinguish its players from others in similar-coloured jumpers.

 Clash jumpers

 In 2007, the AFL Commission laid down the requirement that all clubs must produce an alternative jumper for use in matches where jumpers are considered to clash.
 From 2007 to 2011, the Essendon clash guernsey was the same design as its home guernsey, but with a substantially wider sash such that the guernsey was predominantly red rather than predominantly black.
 This was changed after 2011 when the AFL deemed that the wider sash did not provide sufficient contrast.

 From 2012 to 2016, Essendon's clash guernsey was predominantly grey, with a red sash fimbriated in black; the grey field contained, in small print, the names of all Essendon premiership players.

 Before the 2016 season, Essendon's changed their clash guernsey to a predominantly red one, featuring a red sash outlined in black.
 Similar to the grey jumper, the names of Essendon premiership players were also printed outside the sash.

 The 2025 season saw Essendon unveil a new away/clash guernsey, which is red with a black sash, a reverse of the home guernsey.